citiususc/construe/README.md

 ![fig4 interpretation](https://cloud.githubusercontent.com/assets/4498106/20661551/a1824bee-b54f-11e6-870f-a2aa14c43e88.png)

-Once the interpretation is finished, the resulting observations are printed to the terminal, and two interactive are shown.
+Once the interpretation is finished, the resulting observations are printed to the terminal, and two interactive figures are shown.
 One plots the ECG signal with all the observations organized in abstraction levels (deflections, waves, and rhythms), and the other shows the interpretations tree explored to find the result.
 Each node in the tree can be selected to show the observations at a given time point during the interpretation, allowing to reproduce the *abduce*, *deduce*, *subsume* and *predict* reasoning steps [1].

 #### Interpreting external ECG records